 Another virtue of succinic acid is its hydrating properties, says Chang.
 Dr. Elias says succinic acid works similarly to ceramides, a celebrated ingredient in many moisturizers due to its moisture-locking qualities.
 The two are alike in that they’re both “structurally similar to the fats in our skin, and thus they’re both very effective at moisturizing,” says Dr. Elias.
 “When combined with other products like hyaluronic acid, you get synergistic hydrating results.”

 It’s an antioxidant

 According to Dr. Shamban, succinic acid has antioxidant properties.
 Curry says, due to this, it can help protect the skin against free radical damage.

 Products with succinic acid

 Dr. Elias points to Curél Intensive Moisture Facial Cream ($30), a bestseller in Japan.
 It’s deeply hydrating and boasts a super lightweight texture.
-He also notes Perricone MD Acne Relief Maximum Strength Spot Gel ($19) is a standout option, which uses succinic and lactic acids to attack acne-causing bacteria.
+He also notes Perricone MD Acne Relief Maximum Strength Spot Gel ($19) is a standout option.
+The formula combines succinic and lactic acids to attack acne-causing bacteria.